Nancy Lake State Recreation Area

 Nancy Lake State Recreation Area is a 22,685 acre park near Willow in the Matanuska-Susitna Borough of Alaska.
-Founded on July 6, 1966 and set aside specifically for recreational use, the park is home to more than a hundred lakes as well as extensive wetlands.
+Founded on July 6, 1966, and set aside specifically for recreational use, the park is home to more than a hundred lakes as well as extensive wetlands.
 The landscape of the park was crafted in glacial retreats around 9,000 years ago, and around this same time the first inhabitants likely moved into the area.
 They were eventually followed by Russian exploration, and later increases in white settlement due to commerce and the presence of gold.

 The Nancy Lake State Recreation Site is an adjacent and smaller 36 acre site established in 1967.
 Throughout both, water related activities are a popular draw for visitors, with the larger and smaller parks hosting as many as 40,000 and 12,000 guests annually.

 Flora and fauna in the area includes a variety of tree and wildflower species, large mammals such as moose and bears, and a variety of fish species, some of which are actively stocked in the waterways by the Alaska Department of Fish and Game.

 History

 The Nancy Lake State Recreation Area was established by the Alaska State Legislature on July 6, 1966, to be set aside specifically for use as recreation.
-The day prior, the nearby Matanuska-Susit Borough designated the area as a special land-use district in order to apply local zoning laws which would reinforce the recreational use of the land, and allow the borough to apply penalties for violation of the ordinance.
+The day prior, the nearby Matanuska-Susitna Borough designated the area as a special land-use district in order to apply local zoning laws which would reinforce the recreational use of the land, and allow the borough to apply penalties for violation of the ordinance.

 The park lies within the Susitna Valley, a large, flat-bottomed valley originally carved out by glaciers, leaving many small lakes behind when they withdrew about 9,000 years ago.
 Evidence suggests that the Tanaina people, and possibly other groups, used the area for hunting and fishing.
 The oldest Paleo-Arctic tradition sites in the area date to between 10,500 and 5,200 year ago.
 The first outside exploration of the area came in the 1790s when members of the Russian-American Company explored the area of the Cook Inlet and the Susitna River.
 Later, trade and then the prospect of gold attracted increased white settlement.